 Looking back over my recent reviews, I’ve noticed a trend of reviewing films that are either visually sexually explicit or are thematically about sexuality in the modern age.
 Rather than bucking that trend and showing my versatility as a film reviewer I’ve instead opted to review Joseph Gordon-Levitt’s directorial debut, a film which is both sexually explicit AND about sexuality in the modern age.

-For a film that is directly about finding substance in modern relationships to divert from the crass unrealism and overt stylisation of porn, it’s ironic how the end result is a textbook example of style over substance.
+For a film that is directly about finding substance in modern relationships to divert from the crass lack of realism and overt stylisation of porn, it’s ironic how Levitt’s film seems devoid of it.